oligonagon/oligonagon.github.io/docs/cs180proj2.md

 <br/>
 </section>

-Finally, I used this multiresolution blending magic on Aaron so that he can swim in Joffre Lakes.
+Finally, I used this multiresolution blending magic on Aaron so that he can swim in the Joffre Lakes.

 <section id="two">
 <div class="column">